University Medical Center of Southern Nevada

 - Program Director: Douglas Fraser, MD FACS

 A two year Acute Care Surgery Fellowship is offered in our busy Level I Adult and Level II Pediatric Trauma Centers.
 The first year consists of the fellow matching into our ACGME approved Critical Care Fellowship.
 The second year involves advanced surgical training in the Nation’s first AAST approved Acute Care Surgery Fellowship Program.
-The Acute Care Surgery curriculum includes trauma surgery, acute general surgery, pediatric surgery, thoracic surgery, vascular surgery, hepatobiliary surgery, neurologic surgery, orthopedic surgery, and interventional radiology.
-Electives are offered in burn surgery, colon and rectal surgery, thoracic surgery and Trauma systems [EMS experience].
+The Acute Care Surgery curriculum includes trauma surgery, general surgery, pediatric surgery, thoracic/vascular surgery, neurologic surgery, orthopedic surgery, and interventional radiology.
+Electives are offered in burn surgery, colon and rectal surgery, and Trauma systems [EMS experience].
 Training is completed at the University Medical Center, Nevada’s only level I and Pediatric Level II Trauma Center.
 The Trauma Center cares for 4,500 patients a year and performs over 400 exploratory laparotomies and 75 thoracotomies a year.
 In addition there are over 3000 acute surgical cases per year.

 Requirements include completion of an approved residency in General Surgery and that the applicant be BE/BC.
 Applicants must also qualify for a Nevada medical license and malpractice coverage.
 In addition to clinical excellence, a documented commitment to academic excellence is essential.